formkit/docs-content/inputs/datepicker.md

 ## Basic example

-The `datepicker` input allows users to select a date from a customizable calendar, and type the date directly into the input with full internationalization support.
+The `datepicker` input allows users to select a date from a customizable calendar, and type the date directly into the input with full internationalization support:

 ::Example
 ---